Many people experience mental health and emotional health challenges, perhaps especially those who are actively

-She notes this can show the changes in the brain from PTSD (post traumatic stress disorder), and its healing, using therapy such as EMDR (eye movement desensitization and reprocessing), which she describes.
+She notes this can show the changes in the brain from PTSD (post traumatic stress disorder), and its healing process, using therapy such as EMDR (eye movement desensitization and reprocessing), which she describes.

 After I comment in our interview that Highly Sensitive People may react more to traumatic experiences, Dr. Arutt agrees, and adds that high sensitivity is correlated with creativity and giftedness: “These things can overlap substantially.”

 She says that whether or not they have the trait of high sensitivity (sensory processing sensitivity), creative people experience things in “such a deep, profound way” and that is why so many artists call other people ‘civilians’ who don’t really understand.